pravk03/simple-cpu-dra-driver/README.md

 The driver is deployed as a DaemonSet which contains two core components:

-- DRA driver: The DRA driver is responsible for:
-  - Discovering available CPUs on the node and reporting them to the scheduler by creating `ResourceSlice` object.
-  - In the `PrepareResourceClaims` DRA hook, the driver parses allocated CPUs and generates a CDI file for that claim.
-This information is used by the NRI plugin for actuation.
-- NRI Plugin: In the `CreateContainer` hook, the NRI plugin reads the CPU assignments for the container specified by the DRA driver and uses them to pin containers to their designated cores.
-It also ensures that any containers not requesting guaranteed cpu's (containers without any resource claims) are confined to the shared pool of available CPUs.
+*   **DRA driver**: This component is responsible for discovering the CPU topology of the node and reporting the available CPUs as allocatable resources to the Kubernetes scheduler by creating `ResourceSlice` objects.
+When a resource claim is allocated, the driver generates a CDI (Container Device Interface) specification that tells the container runtime to inject an environment variable with the assigned CPU set into the container.

+*   **NRI Plugin**: This component integrates with the container runtime via the Node Resource Interface (NRI).
+    *   For containers with **guaranteed CPUs**, the plugin reads the environment variable injected via CDI and pins the container to its exclusive CPU set.
+    *   For all other containers, it confines them to a **shared pool** of CPUs that are not exclusively allocated.
+    *   It dynamically updates the shared pool as guaranteed containers are created or removed, ensuring efficient use of resources.

 ## Feature Support